clairefields15/overlook-hotel/README.md

 # Overlook Hotel

-nice photo here

 ## Introduction

+Welcome to the Overlook Hotel, we're glad you're here!

-Final solo project for Mod 2 of the Front End Engineering program at the Turing School of Software & Design.
+This was the final solo project for Mod 2 of the Front End Engineering program at the Turing School of Software & Design.
+It was designed and built by Claire Fields.
+The application is a hotel management tool where customers can log in, book a room, and view their past, present, and upcoming stays.

+This application was built mobile-first, is fully responsive, and in addition to meeting the requirements of Iterations 1-3 on the [project spec](https://frontend.turing.edu/projects/overlook.html), I added an additional feature.
+The `rooms` database that was provided did not have any image urls associated with it, so I fetched images from a curated collection in the unsplash API and assigned them to rooms based on type or number of beds.
+Please enjoy!

 ## Overview of the app

-Welcome to the Overlook Hotel, we're glad you're here!

 When you first come to the site you will be greeted by a gorgeous photo of the exterior of our hotel- isn't it trendy?
 ![overlook hotel splash page on mobile](https://imgur.com/3kxOxKC.jpg)